So you work at home, and communicate with your employer mainly by telephone, e-mail, fax,

 deductions that are deductible only to the extent that they (together with all other miscellaneous

 itemized deductions) exceed 2% of your adjusted gross income.
+These deductions are no longer deductible in 2018.

 Convenience of the employer requirement.
 The convenience of the employer requirement is